CredLancer/ZK-Hack/README.md

 # ZK-Hack
 Building a CredLancer Mobile Demo for the ZK Hackathon by Bekeley https://zk-hacking.org/

-Track: ZK Application, Celo Mobile App
+Track: ZK Application, Celo Mobile App, Mantle
+1. Overall Description

 CredLancer: a digital reputation platform that verifies accomplishments & skills.
 Orgs issue tamper-proof credentials to members & freelancers who accomplish bounty secured quests.
 With AI integrations, freelancers can showcase real-time skill and professional development credentials, stored and verified with IPFS & FVM.

 The CredQuest Contracts power CredLancer, providing an open marketplace for gig opportunities and secured bounties, where freelancers can showcase their real-time experience & skills credentials, stored and verified with InterPlanetary File System (IPFS) and Filecoin Virtual Machine (FVM).
 (We are exploring data storage on Ceramic as we develop a more robust DAPP) CredQuest Credentials provide the community an accurate, reliable and searchable representation of real time freelancer qualifications and professional development.

-Goals

 CredLancer aims to deliver tamper-proof credentials, showcase professional development and achievement, while maintaining data privacy and sovereignty.
 We aim to address three major problems: